-We thank Auckland Council for recognition its of the importance of a metropolitan orchestra to the cultural life of a contemporary "liveable city".
-The funding from Auckland Council (through the Auckland Regional Amenities Funding continues Act) to provide crucial financial support that makes it possible for us to deliver our programme activities.
+We thank Auckland Council for its recognition of the importance of a metropolitan orchestra to the cultural life of a contemporary "liveable city".
+The funding from Auckland Council (through the Auckland Regional Amenities Funding Act) continues to provide crucial financial support that makes it possible for us to deliver our programme of activities.